-- 1. Be accessible to students. - Maintain accurate records of information relative to each advisee's academic activities and progress. - 3.
+- 1. Be accessible to students. - 2.
+Maintain accurate records of information relative to each advisee's academic activities and progress. - 3.
 Be aware of each advisee's educational and career goals and, when needed, help students formulate and clarify these goals. - 4.
 Guide students in obtaining accurate information about transfer institutions. - 5.
 Provide students with information about alternatives, limitations, and possible longand short-range consequences of academic choices. - 6.
-Refer students to appropriate college services or off-campus agencies. - 7.
+Refer students to appropriate College services or off-campus agencies. - 7.
 Help students choose courses appropriate for their respective educational and career goals and evaluate progress toward these goals. - 8.
 Schedule appointments with advisees to ensure adequate time to discuss each advisee's academic progress. - 9.
 As much as possible, help students make long-range plans about scheduling courses. - 10.
 Focus on which as well as why particular courses should be taken. - 11.
-Before signing the registration form, verify accuracy of schedule information (course numbers, section numbers, and class meeting days, times and locations).
+Review Degree Works and the student's progress towards degree completion.